User Spotlight

 13.-glb-proxy_continous-integration

-What this kind of results in in the real world is we end up building all of our HAProxy configurations in CI.
+What this kind of results in the real world is we end up building all of our HAProxy configurations in CI.
 These are pre-built configuration file bundle artifacts.
 Everything that gets deployed ends up being a configuration that’s prebuilt ahead of time before it ever sees the server.

 We used to use Puppet to deploy these configurations, but we decided to do kind of bundled config artifacts.
 These configuration bundles are deployed separately from HAProxy itself, which is actually managed by Puppet.
 As you can see in the screenshot of GitHub, we have 48 configuration bundles for GLB itself, which is almost a matrix build in Jenkins, if you’ve seen one of those, and which basically represents…the 48 builds here represent every data center, cluster, and site combination of configuration that we have.